Barred owl: Reproduction

 In normal circumstances, barred owls tend to pair bond for life.
 Courting pairs are usually newly mature birds but also possibly widowed owls or those re-establishing existing pair bonds after the winter.
 During courtship, barred owl males especially may engage in nodding, bowing with half-spread wings and may wobble and twist their head from side to side.
+Courting pairs will often engage in duets.
 Copulation between pairs usually occurs in late winter, February to March, and occurs several times, probably to ensure implantation.
 The female enters a pre-breeding lethargy stage wherein she is fed by the male.
 In barred owls, egg laying occurs at two to three day intervals.
 Egg laying typically begins in March and runs throughout April.
 In more tropical locales like Florida, egg laying may occur as early as late December, though 22 were laid in between early January and early March.
 At similar latitudes in Texas, 22 first eggs were laid between as early as mid-February to as late as early June (although the latter may have been a replacement clutch).
 23 clutches in Iowa and Illinois were initiated in between late February and late April, with roughly corresponding initial egg dates in New Jersey and probably western Maryland as well.
 63 initial eggs in New England were laid between mid-March and mid-May.
 Further north, 38 clutches in Nova Scotia were initiated in between late March and late May, with initial clutches dates about a week later in Ontario.
 Normally the female lays 2 to 3 eggs, although as many as 5 is possible, directly on the base of the nest site.
 The mean clutch size in three broad samples from several parts of the range was between 2.22 and 2.46.
 In Minnesota, the mean clutch size was 2.68.
 The eggs are pure white, slightly rough and not glossy, and oval in shape.
 In 157 eggs, the length of the egg could measure from 42.5 to 55.5 mm while the diameter could range from 37.5 to 45.3 mm, with a mean of 50.6 × 43.3 mm.
 25 eggs in Nova Scotia averaged slightly smaller, at 49 × 41 mm.
 The mean weight of the egg is around 45.5 g.
 The female alone incubates, doing so for about 28 days, while the male gathers food for her.